BoyBaykiller/IDKEngine/Readme.md

 Remember how `MultiDrawElementsIndirect` reads draw commands from a buffer object?
 This means the gpu can modify it's own drawing parameters by writing into that buffer object (using shader storage blocks).
-And that's the clue to gpu accelerated frustum culling without any cpu readback.
+And that's the key to gpu accelerated frustum culling without any cpu readback.

 Basically the cpu side of things is as simple as:
 ```cs